-Post image of upcoming charity event on Instagram and encourage followers to tag friends who might be interested in attending.
+Post images of upcoming charity events on Instagram and encourage followers to tag friends who might be interested in attending.
 Reward the attendee who tags the most individuals!

-Invite guest speaker, such as an industry professional, to go live on Facebook, post on your organization’s Instagram page, or snap videos.
-Speaker should direct supporters to organization’s website and encourage donations.
+Invite a guest speaker, such as an industry professional, to go live on Facebook, post on your organization’s Instagram page, or snap videos.
+Speakers should direct supporters to the organization’s website and encourage donations.

-If you have an eStore or offer products for purchase as part of your fundraising efforts, encourage supporters to buy products from your organization and post picture on Instagram with a designated hashtag.
-The winner gets an alluring prize (plus, of course, Instagram fame) and make it clear that all purchases from that contest went to fund your cause.
+If you have an eStore or offer products for purchase as part of your fundraising efforts, encourage supporters to buy products from your organization and post pictures on Instagram with a designated hashtag.
+The winner gets an alluring prize (plus, of course, Instagram fame), and make it clear that all purchases from that contest went to fund your cause.

 Host a digital flyer competition, where people can design a charity event flyer and the winner gets you’re their design featured at your organization’s next charity event.

 What are some of your favorite charity event ideas?